 Assemble your vendor A-Team!

-Send out a handful of e-mails and make some phone calls on vendors that you’ll need!
-At a minimum, an officiant and a photographer.
+Send out a handful of e-mails and make some phone calls to vendors that you’ll need!
 Again, this comes back to your priorities.
 Do you love flowers and want to collaborate on a bouquet with your favorite designer?
+Do you have a favorite makeup artist?
 Do you want to remember how your vows sounded and want to hire a videographer?
 Have you dreamed of designing a custom gown or suit?
+Make a list of vendors and start working your way down that list!
+Ask then what you need to know to help them do the best job possible!

 Find an Officiant

-There are plenty of officiants that you can hire or you can ask a friend/family to officiate the ceremony for you.
-I recommend that you have phone calls, video chats, or in-person meetings so that you can get a feel for their vibe and see if they’ll be a good fit for you two.
+There are plenty of Boston officiants that you can hire.
+You can ask a someone from your friends and family group to officiate the elopement ceremony for you on your wedding date.
+I recommend that you have planning phone calls, video chats, or in-person meetings so that you can get a feel for their vibe and see if they’ll be a good fit.

 Send out invites (if necessary)

-Will your guests be allowed to come to the ceremony?
+Will your guests be allowed to come to the Boston wedding ceremony?
 To dinner afterwards?
 It’s up to you!
-Either way, notify them and perhaps send information around timing, location, parking, what to expect, dresscode, etc.
+It’s your elopement!
+Either way, notify them and perhaps send information around timing, location, city parking, planning for childcare, what to expect, dress code, etc.

 - Apply for a one-day marriage certificate via the Governor’s office up to 6 months in advance of the wedding date or up until 1 week before the wedding.

-- Pay the fee.
+- Pay the marriage license fee.
 The online fee is $20.00, plus a $3.50 expedited fee.
 Once your request is approved, your certificate will be expedited in 5 business days.

 - If they are a clergy member or authorize to marry people in other states, they can fill out a non-resident clergy petition form.

-We offer Boston elopement photography and videography packages ranging from two hours to full day coverage!
+We offer Boston photo and video packages for city elopements ranging from two hours to full day coverage starting at 1900.